geckoboard/everdeen/README.md

-Sometimes it is useful to retrieve information about requests that have been handled by the Everdeen proxy, one such example in the Geckoboard test suite is a test case where we assert that a request was made to a third party API to delete information related to a user when they close their account
+Sometimes it is useful to retrieve information about requests that have been handled by the Everdeen proxy, one such example in the Geckoboard test suite is a test case where we assert that a request was made to a third party API to delete information related to a user when they close their account.

-Therefore when you want to store a request for future retrieval you can set the store_matching_requests attribute on an expectation.
+When you want to store a request for future retrieval you can set the `store_matching_requests` attribute on an expectation.

 ```ruby
 Everdeen::Expectation.new(